DeviprasadShetty9833/Java_Journal/README.md

 }
 ```

+Run the Java code
+- Write the above code in a code editor like VS Code / Intellij, Save it as `HelloWorld.java`
-- Java Compiler "javac" compiles it into bytecode "HelloWorld.class".
+- Java Compiler `javac` compiles it into bytecode `HelloWorld.class`.
 - JVM (Java Virtual Machine) reads the .class file and interprets the bytecode.
 - JVM converts bytecode to machine readable code i.e. "binary" (001001010) and then execute the program.